 It’s a wonderful thing that there are so many books available on the practice of meditation, but having many choices doesn’t make it easy when you’re new to the practice and don’t know where to begin.
 If you want to learn more about meditation, look no further.
 Any of these can help you get started.
-Click a book title or image to find it in the Tergar store.

 by Yongey Mingyur Rinpoche